sashabaranov/go-openai/README.md

 }

 func main() {

 	ctx := context.Background()
 	client := openai.NewClient("your token")

 	// example selections
 	selections := []string{
 		"Welcome to the go-openai interface, which will be the gateway for golang software engineers to enter the OpenAI development world.", "It was tasty and fresh.
 The other one I bought was old and tasted moldy.
 But this one was good.", "Great coffee at a good price.
 I'm a subscription buyer and I buy this month after month.
-What more can I say?", "This chocolate is amazing..I love the taste and smell, this is the only chocolate for me...I found a new love!"
-		"I love this coffee!
+What more can I say?", "This chocolate is amazing..I love the taste and smell, this is the only chocolate for me...I found a new love!", "I love this coffee!
 And such a great price.
 Will buy more when I am running out which will be soon.", "The Raspberry Tea Syrup is great.
 I can use it for hot and cold drinks as well in certain recipes.", "Everyone that dips with this loves it!
 So easy to use!
 Olive oil and tasty bread is all you need.",